tylerwalts/puppet-jdk_oracle/README.md

     *  Java Installation Directory
 *  use_cache
     *  Optionally host the installer file locally instead of fetching it each time, for faster dev & test
+*  cache_source
+    *  Only used if use_cache is set to true.
+Defaults to hosting it in the puppet module, but can be any URI.
 *  platform
     *  The platform to use
 *  package